apdsrocha/quiz-exercise/README.md

 # quiz-exercise

-Checkpoint exercise for JavaScript course
+A checkpoint exercise for Roger Melo's JavaScript course.